Updated 27 May 2020

 Losing your income may also affect your ability to manage repayments of other debts, for example:

 You should consider which debt repayments you should prioritise after your rent or mortgage, before you negotiate a repayment arrangement with your creditors.
 The National Debt Helpline has published information that can help you prioritise your debts.
-You can access this information by clicking here.

 Once you have prioritised your debts and loans, you should liaise with your creditors to enter into repayment arrangements that you can afford.
 This may include: